Algorithmic Forecasting of Extreme Heat Waves: Extreme Heat Wave Classification Using a Binary Outcome

-Returning to the design in Figure~\ref{fig:Designs_PNW} for the June true extreme heat wave, we drop the pre-test and recode the post-test to equal ``1.''
-For purposes of comparison, we use July, 2021 as the setting for a faux heat wave (i.e, faux heat wave 2).
+Returning to the design in Figure~\ref{fig:Designs_PNW} for the June true extreme heat wave, we drop the pre-test.
+We also recode the post-test to equal ``1.''
+For purposes of comparison, we use July, 2021 as the setting for a faux heat wave (i.e, Faux Heat Wave 2).
 The pre-test is dropped and the post-test is recoded to equal ``0.''
-The same 144 grid cells are used for a new extreme heat wave design and for the new faux heat wave design; the same grid cells are exposed to one climate regime in June and then another climate regime in July.
+The same 144 grid cells are used for a new extreme heat wave design configuration and for the new faux heat wave design configuration; the same grid cells are exposed to one climate regime in June and then another climate regime in July.
 The June data are then ``stacked'' above (or below) the July data to form a single dataset.
-We have an explicit crossover design including both an extreme heat wave and a faux heat wave.
 The classification format is balanced, and the rare event problem seems resolved.

 But the rationale goes a bit deeper.
+When the data are stacked, each study unit no longer serves as its own control.
+What remains, however, is that the \emph{composition} of the study units does not change.
+The same set of grid cells are exposed to precursors of a true heat wave and to precursors of the faux hear waves.
+The grid cells serve as the their own \emph{collective} controls.
+The confounding would be far more challenging if one set of grid cells were exposed to true heat wave precursors and another set of grid cells were exposed to faux heat wave precursors.

-When the data are stacked, each study unit once again serves as its own control.
-There is no longer a need to compute a pre-test score.
-We use the last 4 days of July for the faux heat wave because the time offset between the actual and fax heat wave is now 30 days.
-The chance of spillover effects becomes very small.
+We use the last 4 days of July for the faux heat wave because the time offset between the actual and faux heat wave is 30 days.
+The chance of carry-over effects becomes very small.
 This helps justify the absence of a pre-test.
 Because the earlier results for Faux Heat Wave 1 and Faux Heat Wave 2 were so similar, the different seasonal conditions between June and July probably do not matter much for our classification analysis.
-Finally, by replacing a regression random forest with a classification random forest, we set the stage for latter of estimating forecasting uncertainty with conformal prediction sets (i.e., not regions).